Reported Speech in English Grammar

 Example:

-If the introductory clause is in the simple past (e.g. He said), the tense has to be set back by one degree (see the table).
-The term for this in English is backshift.
+If the reporting verb is in the simple past (e.g. said, told, asked, replied …), the tense has to be set back by one degree (see the table below).
+This is known as backshifting.

 simple present simple past